sghani001/file_manager_frontend/README.md

 <br/>

-> *An immersive, single-page dashboard application built with modern React 19 and Vite, facilitating fluid drag-and-drop file staging, continuous polling state syncs, and context-targeted RAG chat layers.*
+> *A single-page dashboard for file management with drag-and-drop uploads, real-time processing status, and secure share links.*

 </div>